Risk and assessment scoring configuration in Risk Manager

 Process

-To set up the formula, you perform the following steps:
+To set up the formula:

 1. In the Assessment Score Formula section, click Edit.